svhawks/SceneKitVideoRecorder/README.md

 ```

 ## Author
+okaris, ok@okaris.com

+## Inspired from
 noppefoxwolf, noppelabs@gmail.com

 ## License

-SCNVideoWriter is available under the MIT license.
+SceneKitVideoRecorder is available under the MIT license.
 See the LICENSE file for more info.